 Symptoms of Parkinson’s Disease

-Parkinson’s disease is a progressive neurodegenerative disorder that causes impaired movement and damages other brain function.
+Parkinson’s disease is a progressive neurodegenerative disorder that causes impaired movement and damages other brain functions.
 Common symptoms include:

 - Tremors and shaking, frequently in the hands and fingers